We Specialize in 401(k) Audits

 - Deceased participants - those individuals who are deceased and have one or more beneficiaries receiving or entitled to receive benefits.

-If the Plan qualifies as a Large Plan, it must file Schedule H to form 5500 and have the Plan audited by a qualified independent public accountant.
-If the Plan has under 100 participants at the beginning of the Plan year, it will file Schedule I Small Plan with its 5500 and forego the required audit.
+If the Plan qualifies as a Large Plan, it must file Schedule H of form 5500 and have the Plan audited by a qualified independent public accountant.
+If the Plan has under 100 participants at the beginning of the Plan year, it will file Form 5500-SF (Short Form) and forego the required audit.
 If the Plan is a new Plan, then you must determine the number of participants as of the first day participants were eligible to participate in the Plan.

 Two Exceptions to the Audit Requirement